kieranc/power/README.md

 You will need to wire up a simple circuit, as shown in the diagram, more details about this circuit can be found on the [Adafruit](http://learn.adafruit.com/basic-resistor-sensor-reading-on-raspberry-pi/overview) website; it makes for a great educational set up as well.

 **Note:** I have had no problem running this circuit over 10 metres of cheap but reliable 4-core telephone cable.
-Your mileage may vary, though I am aware of someone else having experimented with 30 metre cat5 cable without encountering any problems.
+Your mileage may vary, though I am aware of someone else having experimented with 30 metres of cat5 cable without encountering any problems.

 # Software Installation
-On your Raspberry Pi, you will need to ensure you have certain Python related files installed.
+On your Raspberry Pi, you will need to ensure that you have certain Python related files installed.
 To make sure, type the following commands...
 ```bash
 sudo apt-get install sqlite3 libsqlite3-dev
 sudo apt-get install python-dev python-pip